CodeIntelligenceTesting/jazzer.js/docs/fuzz-targets.md

 will await its invocation before providing the next input.

-Invoking the callback function without a parameter indicates a successful execution whereas invoking it with a parameter indicates a failure.
+Invoking the callback function without a parameter indicates a successful execution, whereas invoking it with a parameter indicates a failure.
 In the error case, the passed in object is normally of type `string` or `Error` and used during reporting of the test execution.

 An example of a done callback based fuzz target can be found at [examples/done_callback/fuzz.js](../examples/done_callback/fuzz.js).